Spencer Silver: Career

 Silver started his career at 3M's central research laboratory as a senior chemist focused on developing pressure sensitive adhesives.
 He started working in 1968 on trying to create a strong adhesive that could be used for aircraft construction.
 However, he failed in that objective and ended up developing a "low-tack" adhesive made of tiny acrylic spheres that would stick only where they were tangent to a given surface, rather than flat up against it.
 The adhesive's grip was strong enough to hold papers together, but weak enough to allow the papers to be pulled apart again without being torn.
 It could also be used again and again.
 The adhesive, acrylate copolymer microspheres, was patented in 1972 and described as suitable for use as a spray.

 In 1974, Arthur Fry, a chemical engineer in the tape division at 3M, attended an internal seminar held by Silver, who was promoting his adhesive's properties.
 Fry regarded it as a potential solution to a practical challenge, that of preventing paper bookmarks from falling out of his hymnal when he sang in church.
 Fry developed bookmarks using Silver's adhesive, preventing them from leaving residue, and sought to interest others within the 3M company in them.
 The adhesive notes were initially marketed under the name Post 'n Peel in four cities from 1977 and as Post-it Notes from 1980 throughout the United States.
 Post-it as we know it was patented by Fry in 1993 as a "repositionable pressure-sensitive adhesive sheet material".

 Silver worked for over 30 years at 3M rising to a position of a corporate scientist before retiring in 1996.
 Some of the other products that he worked on included block copolymers and immunodiagnostics.
 He is named in over 20 U.S. patents.

 Silver received several awards for his work, including the 1998 American Chemical Society Award for Creative Invention and induction into the National Inventors Hall of Fame in 2011.
-A book of post-it notes is held in the permanent collection of the Museum of Modern Art in New York City, and both Silver and Fry are given artist credit.
+A book of Post-it notes is held in the design collection of the Museum of Modern Art (MoMA) in New York City, and both Silver and Fry are credited as the artists.

+In 2025, the Post-it Note was included in Pirouette: Turning Points in Design, an exhibition at the MoMA featuring "widely recognized design icons [...] highlighting pivotal moments in design history."